 The Protoss of StarCraft are an excellent example of ElvesIn Space!, with their height, slenderness, long lives, advanced technology, beautiful architecture, endless arrogance, dogmatic split (between High and Dark Templar, no less), declining society, and the fact that they (and Jim Raynor) are the only good guys.
 Although the really arrogant ones tend to be Knight Templar types who give a lot of grief to the extremely humble JesusTassadar.

 The Elder Scrolls features variations on the Tolkienian Elf archetypes.
-Starting with a Precursor race called the Aldmer, they broke off into groups known as the Falmer (snow Elves), the Chimer ("changed ones"), the Altmer (High Elves), the Orsimer ("pariah folk"), the Dwemer (Deep Elves, or Dwarves), the Bosmer (Wood Elves), and the Ayleid ("Heartland Wild Elves").
-The Falmer were supposedly killed by the Nords; all but one Dwemer was killed off by mass absorbicide (yeah...it's never really explained) and the Chimer changed into the Dunmer (Dark Elves); and, the Ayleid either slaughtered by humans or assimilated into other elf cultures.
-Exiles from Altmer society are the Maormer (tropical Elves); the Orsimer were changed into Orcs by the Daedric Prince Boethiah; some breeds of Khajiit are difficult to distinguish from Bosmer; last but not least are the Bretons, who are Man and Mer hybrids.
+Starting with a Precursor race called the Aldmer, they broke off into groups known as the Falmer (snow Elves), the Chimer ("changed ones"), the Altmer (High Elves), the Orsimer ("pariah folk", the Orcs), the Dwemer (Deep Elves, or Dwarves), the Bosmer (Wood Elves), and the Ayleid ("Heartland Wild Elves").
+The Falmer were supposedly killed by the Nords; all but one Dwemer was killed off by mass absorbicide (theories vary wildly on exactly what happened) and the Chimer were changed into the Dunmer (Dark Elves) by Azura after the War of the First Council.
+The Ayleid either slaughtered by humans or assimilated into other elf cultures.
+Exiles from Altmer society are the Maormer (tropical Elves); the Orsimer are those Altmer who worshiped Trinimac, and were transformed as well when he changed into Malacath; some breeds of Khajiit are difficult to distinguish from Bosmer; last but not least are the Bretons, who are Man and Mer hybrids.
 And fascinatingly, they all avert Perma Shave—elves in the Elder Scrolls can have as much facial hair as anyone.

 "I suppose it is my duty to help those less fortunate than myself."

-The Bosmer live in trees and are forbidden to eat vegetable matter.
+The Bosmer live in the Valenwood and are forbidden (by pact) to eat and/or damage any of the plants.
+(They will use imported wood.)
 They're complete non-vegetarians and subsist entirely on meat.
-Disturbingly, this means that cannibalism is not just a common racial flaw, but an acceptable societal standard.
+This means that cannibalism is not just a common racial flaw, but an acceptable societal standard.
 They're seen as flighty and thievish.

 According to their traditions, they're required to eat anyone they kill in combat.
 It's actually mentioned in one of the games that they fast for several days before engaging tribal warfare.
 Fortunately, Bosmer living outside of their home country seem to have given up this practice.